lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab7.md

 ## Assignment

-Write a struct called an `Exhibit` that holds information about exhibits in a zoo, and can also be used as a node in a linked list containing an arbitrary number of `Exhibit` nodes.
+Write a struct called an `Exhibit` that holds information about an exhibit in a zoo, and can also be used as a node in a linked list containing an arbitrary number of `Exhibit` nodes stored on the heap.
 Then, write functions to create and return a new `Exhibit`, add to the list at the front, delete a given exhibit from the list, and print the whole list.
-At the end of your `main` function, you should free the entire list. **If you would like, you can use a pre-written `main` and header the function prototypes, found in `/public/labs/lab7` in the files `lab7.c` and `lab7.h`, respectively.
+At the end of your `main` function, you should free the entire list. **If you would like, you can use a pre-written `main` and header file containing the function prototypes and `Exhibit` definition, found in `/public/labs/lab7` in the files `lab7.c` and `lab7.h`, respectively.
 In this case, you just need to provide the `funcs.c` file (and a Makefile).** If you would like to write your own `main` and your own header file, that is also fine.